-If you are wondering how long after bankruptcy can I buy a house?
-You are not alone.
-Getting a mortgage after bankruptcy can seem to be a never-ending process.
-However, with the assistance of our mortgage experts, you can expect to receive the most efficient, and effective services we’re able to offer.
-Typically, you’ll have to wait for a period of 2 years after a discharge and 4 years after a dismissal.
-However, there are home loan programs that can be available to you as soon as 1 day after discharge.
-You are also able to get a mortgage during your Chapter 13 bankruptcy but with some extra stipulations.
+You may be curious to know how long after bankruptcy can I buy a house?
+Getting a home loan after bankruptcy can seem like it is out of reach, however, with the assistance of a mortgage expert, you can expect to learn about all of your options and the work ahead needed to qualify Typically, you need to wait a least 2 years after receiving a bankruptcy discharge and 4 years after a bankruptcy case dismissal.
+With that said, there may be home loan programs that may be available to you as soon as 1 day after a bankruptcy discharge in chapter 13 bankruptcy.
+You may also qualify to get a mortgage during your Chapter 13 bankruptcy but with some extra requirements.
 To learn more about when you can buy a house after bankruptcy read what mortgage experts have to say as provided by the author of this article Robert Weaver.

 How Long After Bankruptcy Can I Get an FHA Home Loan?

-Some lenders make it possible to get an FHA Home Loan as soon as 1 day after discharge.
-In some instances you can receive an FHA loan during the Chapter 13 plan, or after 12 months of successful payments and approval from the trustee.
-There are a number of stipulations which you must adhere to best qualify for an FHA home loan.
-Some mortgage companies commonly see the duration of time to qualify for an FHA loan after bankruptcy as 3 years.
-As long as you’re properly aligned with the qualifying factors, there are mortgage companies that will work to get you for a FHA home loan.
+Some mortgage originators make it possible to get an FHA Home Loan as soon as 1 day after discharge in a chapter 13 bankruptcy.
+In some circumstances potential homeowners can receive an FHA home loan during a Chapter 13 bankruptcy plan, or after 12 months of successful payments and approval from a chapter 13 bankruptcy trustee.
+There are a number of requirements which potential borrowers must comply with to best qualify for an FHA mortgage loan.
+Some lenders often times see the duration of time as a factor to qualify for an FHA loan after a bankruptcy filing, which may be 3 years.
+As long as you have met the minimal requirements, there are mortgage companies that will work to get you for a FHA mortgage.

-How Long After Chapter 13 Bankruptcy Can I Buy a House?
+How Long After Chapter 13 Bankruptcy Can I Buy a Home?

-Position Yourself to Purchase a House After Bankruptcy
+Position Yourself to Purchase a Home After Bankruptcy

-One key component to improving your chances of buying a house after bankruptcy, is by making on time monthly payments on your repayment plan.
-A great way to begin making continuous monthly payments is by getting a secured credit card, and paying it off each month.
-Making regular continuous payments is crucial to rebuilding your credit score after bankruptcy.
-It also shows the courts that you are financially responsible enough to get a mortgage.
+One major factor to improving your chances of buying a home after a bankruptcy filing, is by making on time monthly payments on your chapter 13 repayment plan.
+A good way to begin making consecutive monthly payments is by getting a secured credit card, and paying it off every month.
+Making regular continuous monthly payments is critical to building your credit score after a bankruptcy filing.
+It also shows the court that you are financially responsible enough to qualify for a new home loan.

 Securing a mortgage after Chapter 13 Bankruptcy can take as little as 25 days, to as long as 2 months.
-The most common issues that slow the loan process down are credit problems, problems with the property itself, and how quickly your lender receives the required documentation from you.
+The most common mistakes that can slow the loan process down are credit issues, problems with the real estate itself, and how quickly your loan originator receives the required documentation from you.

-How Long After Chapter 7 Bankruptcy Until I Can Buy A House?
+How Long After Chapter 7 Bankruptcy Until I Can Buy A Home?

-Chapter 7 Bankruptcy entails a waiting period of typically 2 years in total to obtain a mortgage.
-This waiting period can also be shortened by improving your overall financial status by paying down existing debts.
+Chapter 7 Bankruptcy comes with a waiting period of 2 years on average in total to obtain a home loan.
+This waiting period can also be shortened by improving your overall financial status by paying down existing debts at the time of your application and potentially adding authorized users to your credit to help build your credit scores.
 You should also begin to build wealth in the form of a savings account, and collateral.

-Can I Buy a Second Home after Bankruptcy?
+Can I Buy a Second House after Filing Bankruptcy?

-You’ll likely have to wait for a period of 2 years after discharge before you can request a second mortgage.
-A better option for many borrowers instead of a second mortgage is to do a cash-out refinance.
-When choosing to do a cash-out refinance a borrower has the opportunity to pay off their first mortgage.
-In doing so the borrower will receive cash they might need to address other needs.
-Cash-out refinances work for borrowers after the third year in their Chapter 13 bankruptcy plan or as soon as 1 day after discharge.
+You will likely need to wait for a period of 2 years after discharge before you can ask and receive a second mortgage.
+A better option for many potential borrowers, instead of a obtaining a second mortgage is to obtain a cash-out refinance fi there is equity in a home owned by the borrower.
+When looking to do a cash-out refinance a borrower has the opportunity to pay off their first mortgage.
+If you qualify for a cash out refinance, the borrower will receive cash they might need for living expenses or home improvement projects.
+Cash-out refinances work for borrowers after the third year in their Chapter 13 bankruptcy plan or as soon as 1 day after a bankruptcy discharge.

-If I Filed Bankruptcy Because of Medical Bills, When Can I Buy a House?
+If I Filed Bankruptcy Due to Medical Bills, When Can I Buy a House?

-Chapter 7 Bankruptcy is the most common filing option for those seeking to dissolve their debts from unsecured sources, such as medical bills.
-You’ll have to wait a period of two years from your Chapter 7 discharge to apply for a home loan.
-If you filed a Chapter 13 bankruptcy to deal with your medical bills, then you should be able to get a mortgage as soon as one day after discharge.
+Chapter 7 Bankruptcy is the most common filing option for those seeking to discharge their debts from unsecured creditors such as medical bills or credit cards.
+You will need to wait a period of two years from your Chapter 7 discharge to apply for a home loan.
+If you filed a Chapter 13 bankruptcy to get your medical bills under control, you should be able to get a mortgage as soon as one day after discharge.

-If you live in Washington State and need assistance with filing bankruptcy, give Symmes Law Group a call at 206-682-7975 to get the counsel you need.
+If you live in Washington State and need assistance with filing bankruptcy, give Symmes Law Group a call at 206-682-7975 or schedule an initial consultation to get the counsel you need.